-Assessment is rigorous, and the quality of student written work submitted to us excellent.
-At the same time, assessment itself seems rather predictable, consisting mostly of mid-term and final examinations, formal essays of varying lengths, short critical response papers, and student presentations, as mentioned above.
+While assessment is rigorous, and the quality of student written work submitted to us excellent, assessment itself seems rather predictable, consisting mostly of mid-term and final examinations, formal essays of varying lengths, short critical response papers, and student presentations, as mentioned above.
 We would encourage more creative and student-centred forms of assessment to broaden the range of how students can demonstrate what they have learned that are specifically related to the discipline and, specific to doctoral students, to methodologies of gender/sexuality enquiry.

-Research communication and professional training: PhD students in gender studies can be further assisted in learning to become public intellectuals concerning the importance of gender and sexual difference in public life.
+Research communication and professional training: MA students in gender studies can be further assisted in learning how to convey the importance of attending to gender and sexual difference in public life.
 For instance, more emphasis could be given on research communication, both within and beyond the university.
-Student findings can also be communicated to press or digital platforms to call attention to gender research and further demonstrate the value of this work as well as via student-organised events.
-Practical training can also be further extended beyond courses on methods and writing, and could include professional training in scholarship, teaching and communication
+Student findings could be communicated to press or digital platforms to call attention to gender research and further demonstrate the value of this work as well as via student-organised events.